The Department of Health provides information on nutritional labelling policy for food supplements and health claims on their website.

 The Contaminants in Food (England) Regulations 2013 makes provision for enactment and enforcement of retained UK law in GB which set out regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.

 Products of animal origin

-If the imported food supplements or health food contain any products of animal origin then, among other requirements, this may require certification of the product, the premises that produce the product being licensed by the EU and veterinary checks at the point of entry to the UK.
+If the imported food supplements or health food contain any products of animal origin then, among other requirements, this may require certification of the product, the third country and third country establishment that produce the product , must be listed with GB to import such commodities into GB.
+Such imports will be subject to veterinary checks at the point of entry to GB.
 The following contacts will be able to advise on the different types of products of animal origin

 If the product might contain any meat, meat products, honey, milk or dairy products, eggs or their products please contact the Animal and Plant Health Agency's website.
 APHA is an Executive Agency of the Department for Environment, Food and Rural Affairs (DEFRA).

-We are responsible for imports from non-EU countries of unfilled gelatine capsules and food supplements in gelatine capsules for human consumption.
+We are responsible for imports from third countries of unfilled gelatine capsules and food supplements in gelatine capsules for human consumption.

 However, if the capsule contains a product of animal origin then those contents may not be exempt from the import requirements that apply to animal products.
 This might include a requirement for an APHA Import Licence.

 - milk products (dried milk powder, whey or lactose)

 - meat products (any animal tissues such as thymus glands or ground bone material)